Category Archives: Covenant

 Paul told the Corinthians as much when he wrote the following:

-As it currently stands, the church has effectively deemed as outcasts all of its unequally yoked members who have gone through a marital divorce when what it should have been doing was eradicating the wicked condition of being unequally yoked.
+As it currently stands, the church has effectively deemed as outcasts all of its unequally yoked members who have gone through a marital divorce when what it should have been doing was assisting these believers in eradicating the wicked condition of being unequally yoked.
 They failed to mark as wicked the condition of being unequally yoked, and they succeeded at demonizing brothers and sisters who have not only been cleansed by the blood of our Lord Jesus Christ, but who have also taken the difficult step of repenting of their unequally yoked marriage.
+Calling this the “easy way out of a difficult marriage” misses the mark completely.
+Separation from ones spouse whom they have loved is traumatic.
+The pain can last for years.
 Had the church focused upon the condition of being bound together with unbelievers rather than focusing upon the symptoms of these marriages it would have far more effectively prevented a significant percentage of these marriages from taking place at all.
 Had the church effectively shamed the practice of marrying outside the kingdom of God rather than celebrating such marriages after the stubborn members of the church entered into them, the unequally yoked pandemic within the body of Christ would have never taken place.
 The church would have been so much the better for having followed God’s path, and untold numbers of God’s children could have avoided entire lifetimes of the evil influence of godless spouses.

 The church is finding out how this biblical approach would have worked as it applies it to the homosexual marriage issue.
 When a church follows God’s precepts, whole families will leave the church in order to support their homosexual family member.
 While these families think they are demonstrating love for a family member bent on sin they merely succeed at cementing their loved one into their reprobate condition.
 In so doing, these family members should feel the pain of separation from the body of Christ.
 They should sense a tug toward the world and away from God for choosing an unrepentant family member over obedience to the Word of God and fellowship with the family of God.
 Jesus said he came not to bring peace but a sword that would divide families.
 Why?
 Because some would prove to be children of God while others would remain children of Satan.
 This inevitably drives a wedge between even the closest of family members.
 Every regenerate soul has felt the rejection of this separation.
 Every regenerate soul has felt the familial attachment die with unrepentant family members.